 I hope this post has alleviated any stress about driving in Iceland.
 I am the wrong side of 30 and 2018 was my first driving on the other side of the road (if I can do it anyone can!)
 Enjoying the stunning scenery at your own pace by hiring a car is something that cannot be underestimated.
 It saved us lots of time and money touring Iceland, seeing all the sites on our 4-day Iceland itinerary.

-Talking of which, feel free to use my Southern Iceland Google Maps Places and Driving Route below.
+Check out my must-see Golden Circle Iceland stop and feel free to use my Southern Iceland Google Maps Places and Driving Route below.